nikfio/forex_data/README.md

 * csv
 * parquet

+*parquet* filetype is strongly suggested for read/write speed and disk space occupation.
+Meanwhile, if you have any analysis application outside the Python environment, it would more likely accept csv files over parquet: so *csv* filetype could be a better choice for its broader acceptance.

 #### DATA_PATH

+The location where data downloaded or data reframed are cached.
 Here you can pass a absolute folder path where the package will dump data downloaded with files type as assigned by the `DATA_FILETYPE` parameter.

+The default locations used are:
+* Historical source data cache path : `~/.database/Historical`
+* Real-time source data cache path : `~/.database/Realtime`

+Beware that data caching is implemented for historical sources, next developments will cover also real-time sources data.

 #### PROVIDERS_KEY